 10. Record keeping

-The governing board will ensure that written records are kept of all medicine administered to pupils for as long as these pupils are at the school.
-Parents will be informed if their pupil has been unwell at school.
+The Governors will ensure that written records are kept of all medicine administered to pupils for as long as these pupils are at the school.
+Parents/Carers will be informed if their child has been unwell at school.